Anatta336/vue-quote-builder/Progress.md

 Maybe use filters to do this: when editing a price, keep the £ unremovably within the text field to the left, and generally make currency numbers well behaved.

-Use learned stuff to do more updates to whole thing
+Use learned stuff to do more updates to whole thing.
+    Use direct event retransmit with like `<button @click="$emit('delete')">Delete</button>` rather than bouncing through a method.

 Use addon vueselect to create/manage the select dropdown on the quote edit.

+The height difference between buttons and route links is a bit painful.

 Style project using Tailwind